WPP-Public/akqa-nz-heystack/docs/en/guides/dependency-injection.md

 ```
 heystack: # this will load the "heystack" container (this is required)
-specialmodule: # this will load the "specialmodule" container
+specialmodule: # this will load the "specialmodule" extension
 services: # here services can be defined
 parameters: # here parameters can be defined
 ```